PenTagaris/oldmapsnewtracks/_posts/2017-09-30-City_of_a_hundred_spires.md

 ---
 layout: post
-title: City of Sunsets
+title: City of A Hundred Spires
 date: 2017-09-30
 categories: czech_republic
 comments: true
-image:
-  feature: /images/thumbs/czech_republic/IMG_20170926_174014.jpg
 ---

 The Czech people drink, on average, 140 L of beer per capita each year, and as far as countries are concerned, are far and away #1 in this endeavor.
 When we first heard that beer was cheaper than water, we thought it a joke, but quickly realized that at around 30-50 CZK ($1.55-$2.50) it was in fact a reality.
 Beer, coffee, and water are all about the same price, so we're feeling a little dehydrated here...because why would you chose water given those options?